simplytesthere/docusaurus-base/docs/Account Access and ID Cards/MFA at Agnes FAQ.md

 ---
 authors: Sye Williams
-title: Using MFA at Agnes
+title: Using MFA at Agnes FAQ
 slug: /account-access-id-cards/MFA
 sidebar_position: 1
 ---

 ## Overview

 Here you will find the answers to common questions about MFA at Agnes.
-After reading this FAQ, you will know MFA’s purpose, how to set it up, and how to make changes to your account’s MFA.
+After reading this FAQ, you will know MFA’s purpose, how to set it up, and how to change your account’s MFA.

-:::warning
+:::important

 You must have a smartphone or tablet to utilize Multi-factor authentication (MFA) at Agnes.
 If you do not have a smartphone or tablet, please come by the ITS Help Desk.